 This 11th edition of the Route du Rhum solo transatlantic race has been a challenging one for the competitors and their boats.

-In San Francisco, a bond measure passed yesterday that will put over $400 million into repairing the Embarcadero seawall.
+A bond measure passed yesterday that will put over $400 million into repairing the Embarcadero seawall in San Francisco.

 West Marine issued a brief statement on Tuesday saying CEO Doug Robinson has left the company after less than a year in the post.